-Silicone Rubber Care & Maintenance
+Silicone Rubber Care & Maintenance for Impulse Heat Sealers

-The silicone rubber of your pressure bar is probably the second most vital component of the heat sealing process.
+The silicone rubber of your pressure bar is the second most vital component of the heat sealing process.
 Having the correct size of silicone rubber and keeping it well maintained is crucial in creating an even seal and preventing the heating element from becoming prematurely damaged.

 Sizing